All About Sh-Boom

 - For Sh-Boom's annual Halloween shows at the Casa Loma Ballroom, the band has dressed up as all of the following; a polka band, a country band, the "Pit Bulls from Hell" punk band, escaped inmates, the KISS band, Gilligan's Island characters, dead rock 'n' roll musicians, the Wizard of Oz characters, an all-Elvis band, characters from the movie Grease...and numerous others we don't even remember!

-- Sh-Boom has performed in California on two different occasions; 2014 and 2015.
-Both concerts were reunions with former drummer, Mike Watermann.
+- SH-BOOM has performed in California on three separate occasions; 2014, 2015, and 2016.
+These concerts were reunions with former drummer, Mike Watermann.